wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 - `~metric.counter` - number of metrics being collected.
 It can be broken down by the sources sending the metrics.

-## Troubleshooting Your Wavefront Instance with Internal Metrics
+## Using Internal Metrics to Optimize Performance

-A small set of internal metrics can help you uncover problems that can lead to system slowdown.
-This section gives some guidance for troubleshooting - the exact steps depend on how you're using Wavefront and on the characteristics of your environment.
+A small set of internal metrics can help you optimize performance.
+This section highlights some things to look for - the exact steps depend on how you're using Wavefront and on the characteristics of your environment.
 The following internal metrics were added to Wavefront in the 2017.52 release based on suggestions from our customer support engineers.

 * `~query.requests`
 * `~metric.new_host_ids`